-OK…I’m back.
-So…in each bite there’s clearly the fig, but it’s accompanied with the sublime flavor of the Meyer lemon rind which gives it just a little tang.
-Don’t try to substitute a regular lemon…you really do need a Meyer Lemon.
-Not only is the rind of the Meyer edible on it’s own, but its flavor just can’t be replicated with a regular lemon.
+OK…I'm back.
+Wow!
+If you love a good fig jam recipe, you're gonna love this.
+So…in each bite there's clearly the fig, and yummy morsels of nuts and honey, but it's also accompanied with the sublime flavor of the Meyer lemon rind which gives it just a little tang.
+Don't try to substitute a regular lemon…you really do need a Meyer Lemon.
+Not only is the rind of the Meyer edible on it's own, but its flavor just can't be replicated with a regular lemon.

 (Wait a minute, I need another bite) And then there's the earthy crunch of the walnuts!
 The Balsamic vinegar is barely there, just enough to offset the sweetness from the honey and sugar.

 There's no overt taste of rosemary, it's very subtle, in the back.

 So, you've made your Dried Fig Conserve and after you've given one to your mom (because she birthed you after all…it's the least you can do) and you ate one full jar (because you lack self-restraint), what is the best way to enjoy this deliciousness?

 Bookmark this page or pin this image if you think you'd like to make this Meyer Lemon and Dried Fig Conserve:

 Thanks again for spending a few minutes of your busy day with me today.
 Please know that you are appreciated and that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!

 Printables and knit patterns are available to all of my subscribers in the Subscriber Benefits Library.
 I will continue to add patterns and printables to this page as we go along.